impact of recession on your business

 IMPACT OF COVID-19:

 With the increasing spread of COVID-19, there is an increase in the number of health facilities to accommodate the growing number of patients worldwide.
-This has increased the need for efficient LED lighting technology in health facilities, which is expected to further the need for semiconductor bounding equipment.
-LED is expected to be part of the fastest growing segment of the semiconductor bond market with a CAGR of 5.5% between 202 and 2028.
-This segment has seen a low impact compared to other components, due to the growth of LED penetration in a number of sectors, such as consumer electronics, automotive, commercial, residential, and construction.
+This has increased the need for efficient LED lighting technology in health facilities, which is expected to further the need for semiconductor bonding equipment.
+LED is expected to be part of the fastest-growing segment of the semiconductor bond market with a CAGR of 5.7% between 2024 and 2031.
+This segment has seen a low impact compared to other components, due to the growth of LED penetration in several sectors, such as consumer electronics, automotive, commercial, residential, and construction.
 LEDs are widely used in commercial and industrial environments, as LED lighting offers a variety of benefits, including energy efficiency, low heat dissipation, cost efficiency, and nanosecond conversion power.
 The use of low voltage in LED devices offers a variety of benefits, such as high efficiency and low power consumption.
 The growing demand for LED components in the healthcare sector has stimulated market growth following the COVID-19 epidemic.

 MARKET SEGMENTS: